 - To learn how to edit a rule, see Add a Rule Builder Rule for a step-by-step procedure.

-- To deploy a starter pack rule, see Deploy Rules to Run on ESA to learn how to associate the rule with an ESA service.
+- To deploy sample rule, see Deploy Rules to Run on ESA to learn how to associate the rule with an ESA service.

-After you practice with starter pack rules, you will be able to download, create, and deploy your own rules.
+After you practice with sample rules, you will be able to download, create, and deploy your own rules.